vmware/vmware-aria-operations-integration-sdk/docs/get_started.md

 * Docker 20.10.0 or later.
 Updating to the latest stable version is recommended.
 For instructions on installing Docker, go to [Docker's installation documentation](https://docs.docker.com/engine/install/), follow the instructions provided for your operating system.
+Finally, make sure the Docker default socket is enabled in the **Advanced** tab in **Settings** (version 4.18.0 and above).
 * Container registry with read and write access (see [FAQ and Troubleshooting](troubleshooting_and_faq.md#why-do-i-need-a-container-registry?) for additional information).
 * Python3 3.9.0 or later.
 Updating to the latest stable version is recommended.
 Python 3.8 and earlier (including Python2) are not supported.
 For instructions on installing Python, go to [Python's installation documentation](https://wiki.python.org/moin/BeginnersGuide/Download),